Quantum tomography of three-qubit generalized Werner states: Discussion and summary

 \section{Discussion and summary}

-In the article, we introduced a framework for three-qubit quantum tomography, which is based on the SIC-POVM and involves the Poisson noise as a source of experimental uncertainty.
+In the article, we introduced a mathematical model for three-qubit quantum state tomography, which is based on the SIC-POVM and involves the Poisson noise as a source of experimental uncertainty.
 By numerical simulations, we tested the framework on three-qubit generalized Werner states.
+In particular, the results have revealed that if we utilize $1000$ photon pairs per measurement, the framework is robust against the Poisson noise.
+In this case, the quantum fidelity is, approximately, a constant function with the value close to one, which ensures high-accuracy state tomography along the entire domain of three-qubit generalized Werner states.

-In particular, we discovered that if we exploit only $10$ copies of the system per measurement, the framework is vulnerable to the Poisson noise, which results in poor fidelity.
+Furthermore, we discovered that if we exploit only $10$ copies of the system per measurement, the framework is vulnerable to the Poisson noise, which results in poor fidelity.
 However, the accuracy of state estimation improves as we reduce the entropy of the input states.

 As a special case, we investigated the performance of the framework on the GHZ state, which corresponds to the pure three-qubit generalized Werner state.
 The accuracy of the tomographic technique was compared with the estimation of the W state, which is considered a distinct kind of three-qubit entanglement.
 It was demonstrated that the framework is more accurate at reconstructing the W state, which was particularly evident for the small ensemble size.
 Thus, we can conclude that the two representatives of three-qubit entanglement, i.e., $\ket{GHZ}$ and $\ket{W}$, differ in the quality of state tomography under the Poisson noise.